Jahia/widen-asset-picker/doc/en/picker.md

 ```

 > You can add more variables in the context.
 If you want to create new features or enhance current features
 in the React application.
 For example, you could expose the timeout variable, or the default result per page, etc.

-To do it, you must follow these steps :
+To add more properties in the context object, you must follow these steps :
     1. create a new property in the jahia.properties
     2. in the view [hidden.widenPicker.jsp][hidden.widenPicker.jsp], get the property and add it to the context object
     3. declare this new property in the [validation schema][react:douaneSchemaIndex.js]